Quality of Analytical Testing. The quality of any results from analytical testing are inherently tied to several factors:

 ARA – Avanti Rx Analytics uses the latest technology and established compendia and in-house validated methods to provide a full spectrum of Quality Assurance/ Quality Control analysis for cannabis and hemp, consisting of; (I) quantitative cannabinoid analysis (i.e., potency and profiling), (II) analysis of the essential oils to provide an aromatic profile (i.e., terpenes), (III) analysis of pesticide residue, (IV) analysis of possible contamination (i.e., heavy metals/trace element), (V) analysis of microbial contamination with fungi and bacteria, and (VI) determination of residual solvents.

 Morphological characteristics and variation in color of cannabis plants are influenced by the seed strain as well as by environmental factors such as light, water, nutrients and space

-Visual inspection should confirm the absence of absence of stalks, extraneous substances, insects and other vermin.
+Visual inspection should confirm the absence of stalks, extraneous substances, insects and other vermin.